 Q5: What Do I Need to Learn?

 Your pre-adoption training is just the beginning of your education.
-There is so much more to learn about once you’ve gotten to the point of choosing adoption.
+There is much more to learn about once you’ve reached the point of choosing adoption.
 While we don’t want to discourage or overwhelm you, we want to give you a few broad topics to consider so that you can start learning now.
 Depending upon the type of adoption you choose, your agency or attorney will likely have recommendations (and requirements) for pre-adoptive training to prepare you as well.

 Trauma and Trauma-Informed Parenting